AdobeDocs/experience-platform.en/help/access-control/flac/api/roles.md

 ## Update subject by role ID

-To update the subjects associated with a role ID, make a PATCH request to the `/roles` endpoint while providing the `roleId` of the subjects you want to update.
+To update the subjects associated with a role, make a PATCH request to the `/roles` endpoint while providing the role ID of the subjects you want to update.

 **API format**